Welcome to Morningside/ Lenox Park

 - Area highlights include The Beltline, Callanwolde Fine Arts Center, The Jimmy Carter Presidential Library & Museum, Ponce City Market, Ansley Mall, 12 Area Parks

 Morningside is a quaint and prosperous community hidden between historic oaks and shady parks.
 You may almost forget you are in the middle of a big city; however, Morningside is one of the most thriving areas in Atlanta.
 Within walking distance to numerous restaurants, shops and award winning schools, you will find a combination of the ease of walkability and the comfort of a close-knit neighborhood.

 Hosting several community events throughout the year, including the Monumental Ball and the Celebration of Summer, Morningside prides itself on being a friendly place to live.
-Many of the 3,500 homes are bungalow, colonial and Victorian style in a variety of price ranges, and are in designated neighborhoods such as University Park, Noble Park, Johnson Estates and Hylan Park.
+Many of the 3,500 homes are Tudor revival, Victorian and Craftsman style in a variety of price ranges, and are in designated neighborhoods such as University Park, Noble Park, Johnson Estates and Hylan Park.